joaroque/awesome-made-by-angolans/README.md

 Fork and push

 ## Thanks
-- [🇷🇺 awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) for some ideas to improve template and change the project name.
+- [:brazil: awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) for some ideas to improve template and change the project name.
 - [🇷🇺 awesome-made-by-russians](https://github.com/gaearon/awesome-made-by-russians) for some ideas to improve template and change the project name (initially `made-in-brazil`).

 ## License